-Almost 38 million Americans get migraines.
+Almost 38 million Americans get migraine attacks.
 They usually feel like pulsing or throbbing on one side of the head.
 They can also cause nausea, vomiting, and sensitivity to light and sound.
 And they can be much more severe than other headaches.

-But migraines aren’t all alike.
+But migraine attacks aren’t all alike.
 Yours might be very different from someone else’s.

 With or Without Aura?